fpgmaas/deptry/README.md

 ### Usage

-To scan your project for obsolete imports, run
+To scan your project for dependency issues, run

 ```sh
 deptry .